It’s the simplest of tastes that sometimes commands the most attention. This Edamame Pasta Salad makes for a wonderful companion to any main meal.

-This is a simple recipe where you can get the creamy textures of the edamame, crunch of the asparagus and the familiarity of a wholesome pasta.
+This is a simple vegan asparagus salad recipe where you can get the creamy textures of the edamame, crunch of the asparagus and the familiarity of a wholesome pasta.
 So understated, yet so delicious!

-- Bring a pot of water to boil.
+- Bring a medium saucepan of water to boil.
 Add salt.
-Add 3 cups of risoni into the pot.
+Add 3 cups of risoni (orzo) into the pot.
 Boil for about 8 minutes or until al dente.
-Drain the risoni and run under cold running water to stop the cooking process.
+Drain the risoni into a colander and run under cold running water to stop the cooking process.
 Set aside to dry.

 - Snap off the asparagus at the base to remove the woody stems.
-Slice them diagonally to about 1cm in thickness.
-Bring another pot to boil.
+Slice them diagonally to about 1 cm in thickness.
+Bring small saucepan of water to boil.
 Add salt.
 Cook the asparagus for 1-3 minutes depending on the thickness of the asparagus.
 We want them to still be crunchy.
-Remove from the pot of water and run under cold running water to stop the cooking process.
+Remove from the pot of water, drain in a colander and run under cold running water to stop the cooking process.
 Set aside and dry with paper towels.

-- Bring another pot of water to boil, or recycle the asparagus water, add salt and then the edamame.
+- Bring another small saucepan of water to boil, or recycle the asparagus water, add salt and then the edamame.
 Boil for 5 minutes.
-Remove from the heat, run under cold running water and set aside.
+Remove from the heat, drain in a colander and run under cold running water and set aside.
 Dry with paper towels.